CuboidsClub/bookster/README.md

-# bookster
+# biher_studies
-E-Learning mobile app
+A Guide exclusively for BIHER students